 Beginning in 2009, Kyle has documented, by photograph and dispatch, critical situations and the human condition in areas such as Syria, Egypt, Israel/Palestine, Myanmar, Cambodia, Kashmir, Thailand, and India.
 Featuring many crucial stories related to conflict, poverty, child welfare, and woman's rights, his work is found in many publications.

 He currently resides in Oakland, California.

-Copyright 2014.
-Kyle Merrit Ludowitz - Humanitarian Photojournalist & War Photographer.
+Copyright 2018.
+Kyle Merrit Ludowitz - Photojournalist.
 All Rights Reserved.